The quest to set up a new single line kite genre

 3. Bridle-supported, curved leading edges like those used for the single skin Octopus, Serpent, and Keel-less pilots can resist leading-edge distortion to any wind speed yet experienced.

 With automatic let-out of their leading edges in response to increasing wind speed (using total kite pull as a proxy) and aeolian rear bridles (that pull in the kite's trailing edge in strong winds), they can achieve a wind range without manual adjustment of 10 km/h to more than 100 km/h (subject to the kite's inherent stability of course).

-With manual adjustment, this range can be extended down to 7 km/h, but with significant loss of top end.
+With manual adjustment, this range can be extended down to 7 km/h, but with a significant loss of top end.

-4. The annoying way that Serpent style single line kites "fall off" to one side or the other in very light winds (below 10 km/h) is a function of how their tails are attached to their heads and nothing else.
+4. The annoying way that Serpent-style single-line kites "fall off" to one side or the other in very light winds (below 10 km/h) is a function of how their tails are attached to their heads and nothing else.